 A concussion is a type of brain injury that happens when a blow or jolt to the head or rapid movement causes minor brain damage.
 While some concussion symptoms appear immediately, others take time to develop.
-This delay can make recognizing the injury difficult and getting the proper treatment.
+This delay can make it difficult to recognize the injury and get the right treatment.

 Most Common Causes of Concussions